Independent Jewish Voices Canada

-Independent Jewish Voices Canada (IJV) is an organization that describes itself as representing Canadian Jews who have a strong commitment to social justice and universal human rights.
+Independent Jewish Voices Canada (IJV; Voix juives indépendantes, VJI) is a Canadian Jewish advocacy organization.
 The organization was founded in 2008 as a result of a national conference called on behalf of the Alliance of Concerned Jewish Canadians.

-IJV promotes the expression of alternative Jewish voices, particularly in respect of the grave situation in the Middle East, which threatens the future of both Israelis and Palestinians as well as the stability of the whole region.
-It is guided by the following Basis of Unity:

 Positions

 IJV asks that Israeli policies comply with international law and follow international conventions on human rights.
 This includes withdrawing from land Israel occupied after the Six-Day War in 1967, respecting the universal right of refugees to return to their homes or receive compensation, dismantling the Separation Wall and Israeli settlements on the West Bank and Golan Heights, and correcting laws and practices within Israel that discriminate against the rights of non-Jews.

 IJV has not adopted a position on the question of a one-state versus a two-state solution, but believes it is crucial for Israelis and Palestinians to have fully equal rights in any solution.

 Criticism of the Canadian Jewish Congress

 IJV has been highly critical of the Canadian Jewish Congress (CJC), now reorganized as the Centre for Israel and Jewish Affairs (CIJA).
 In an interview with the Kelowna Daily Courier, Sid Shniad of IJV accused the CJC of "playing the anti-Semitic card ... because they don't have a lot else.
 They want to intimidate; they want to shut (the debate) down.
 They want people to avert their eyes when it comes to the ongoing crisis there to allow them to do what they have been doing."
 He further added that the CJC is "playing a losing game.
 They're placing themselves on the wrong side of the issue of free speech.
 It can't be won.
 You don't win people's hearts and minds by telling them to shut up and go away."
 He also stated that it was "outrageous" that Bernie Farber, CEO of the CJC, attended a conference of the United Church of Canada (UCC) "to try to shut down this debate".

 Conversely, the Canadian Jewish Congress has often criticized IJV.
 Bernie Farber, chief executive of the CJC, stated that "no one ever says Israel is perfect" and predicted the fledgling group will have trouble finding support.
 Farber stated that the alliance "will remain a rump on the edge of Jewish society."
 In January 2010, Farber described IJV as a "fringe group" that spews "vile, anti-Zionist" rhetoric.